Feature: #108345 - Allow extensions without ext_emconf.php in classic mode

 Extension version

-The version number can be set in extra.typo3/cms.version or alternatively in the regular "version" field in composer.json.
+The version number can be set in extra.typo3/cms.version or alternatively in the "version" field in composer.json.

-TYPO3 Core extensions may omit the version number in composer.json, because their version can and will be derived from phpTYPO3CMSCoreInformationTypo3Version.
+TYPO3 Core extensions may omit the version number in composer.json because their version number is derived via \TYPO3\CMS\Core\Information\Typo3Version .

 Extension state and update exclusion

-The former state property from ext_emconf.php was used for multiple purposes.
-In composer.json, these purposes are now represented by dedicated metadata instead of a single field.
+The former state property in ext_emconf.php was used for multiple purposes.
+In composer.json, this is now represented by dedicated metadata instead of a single field.

 Supported extension stability values are expressed as version suffixes, for example: